-Voices tease, hide, come out and play.
-In a place of worship hymns’ cadences can carry.
-Shift the spirit.
-Urge a humility that is divine.
-It is the same with songs of struggle.
-When voices singing in sense and in sync convene.
+In harmony.
 Winnie Madikizela-Mandela was born on September 26 1936.
 She had an early birthday celebration at the Artscape, in the Mother City’s CBD.
 The audience was dominated by melanin on a palette of its various shades.
 Dressed in garb that ranged from traditional wear, to beaded accents, and luscious faux fur.
 And the men came suited up with the kick-and-bhoboza standard.

 Scheduled to start at 19:30, the voice on the intercom summoned guests to their seats.
 There was an anticipatory din.
 Fifty minutes later when a lone audience member started clapping in an attempt to prompt the show’s start.
 The spark resulted in a flicker of applause which waned as immediately as a firecracker.
 And then a thing that often happens when Black people congregate, someone lead with a song and a Mexican wave of harmony ignited.

 Malibongw’igama leNkosi had a struggle song timbre.
 Slow.
 Strong.
 It was accompanied by rhythmic clapping, ululations, and whistles.
 It was a half-an-hour later when the Mother of the Nation, Winnie Madikizela-Mandela, ANC stalwart was ushered in.
 She was a power that resonated.
 Volcanic.
 The audience erupted.
 And now that she was within eyeshot.
 Visible.
 Some fortunate enough to distinguish her scent.
 The songs came with more fervour.